Photography Without a Light Meter

 Although manufacturer’s efforts to incorporate EV values into camera controls did not last long, the system does have value in the way that it distills exposure theory to something more manageable than a confusing jumble of shutter speed and aperture settings.

-The database developer in me loves to see data like this.
+The database developer in me loves to see data like this, and it later prompted me to grab the ball and run with it.
 But memorizing an EV table seemed too hard and impractical.
 Having a single somewhat arbitrary number and translating it into shutter speed and aperture settings wasn’t really workable without carrying around a cheat sheet with a table of values.
 I wanted a system that I could commit to memory and that was a more natural match to the actual exposure speed and aperture settings on my Nikon F film camera.

 Sunny 16 Equivalent Values

-With this in mind, I turned to my past digital photography where I had complete ISO, shutter speed, and aperture metadata.
-I came up with logic for my own “Sunny 16 F-number equivalent” value, which I derived from those three exposure settings.
+Turning to my past digital photography where I had complete ISO, shutter speed, and aperture metadata, I came up with logic for my own “Sunny 16 F-number equivalent” value, which I derived from those three exposure settings.

-In essence, I determined what an image’s aperture would reciprocally shift to if its shutter speed were changed to the fractional inverse of the image’s ISO speed (1/ISO).
+In essence, I determined what an existing image’s aperture would have reciprocally shifted to had I set my shutter speed to the fractional inverse of the image’s ISO speed (1/ISO) when I made the exposure.

 (I should digress here for a bit and make a note about ASA and ISO.
 Since film is rated using ASA while digital photography tends to use ISO, and since both are more or less interchangeable, I tend to refer to film speed in ASA terms and digital camera sensitivity in ISO terms.)

 I had long since created a custom database application for managing my photography—again, this is the database developer in me coming out.
-Using this data, I wrote some programming to calculate a “Sunny 16 equivalent” value using the ISO speed, exposure time, and aperture metadata that my database application extracts from my digital image files.
-Writing the logic that derives that “Sunny 16 equivalent” value wasn’t easy, but I enjoy tackling those kinds of programming puzzles.
+Using this data, I wrote some programming to calculate a “Sunny 16 equivalent” value.

-Meanwhile, I didn’t forget my encounter with EV.
-Around the same time that I was working on my “Sunny 16 equivalent” logic, I discovered that one can very simply calculate EV by plugging ISO, shutter speed, and aperture into the following formula:
+I started with EV.
+I eventually discovered that one can very simply calculate EV by plugging ISO, shutter speed, and aperture into the following formula:

-I love simple yet elegant solutions like this, and I couldn’t resist adding logic into my database application for making this calculation for each image.
+I love simple yet elegant solutions like this, and I couldn’t resist adding this logic into my database application.

-If that derived “Sunny 16 equivalent” value falls outside of the practical range of apertures found on my film camera lenses (f/1.4 to f/22), I made use of my EV calculation to derive an additional value indicating whatever further adjustments to shutter speed would be necessary.
+If that derived “Sunny 16 equivalent” value falls outside of the practical range of apertures found on my film camera lenses (f/1.4 to f/16), I created an additional value indicating whatever further adjustments to shutter speed would be necessary.
 If f/1.4 is at one extreme of my derived “Sunny 16 equivalent” metric, I would indicate f/1.4 plus however many full stops I would need to slow my shutter speed down to in order to get to the equivalent exposure settings for a particular image in a low-light setting.
-If f/22 is at the other extreme, I’d indicate f/22 plus however many full stops I would need to speed up my shutter speed to in order to get to the equivalent settings in a harshly bright setting.
+If f/16 is at the other extreme, I’d indicate f/16 plus however many full stops I would need to speed up my shutter speed to in order to get to the equivalent settings in a harshly bright setting.

 Getting Out and Practicing